 Recurrent UTI (including Cystitis) is commonly described as two episodes of the infection within the last 6 months or three episodes within the last year.
 Recurrent Cystitis will need further investigation as untreated infection may lead to permanent kidney damage.
 Some patients may benefit from long-term low dose therapy with antibiotics such as Trimethoprim and Nitrofurantoin.
 We recommend that you seek alternate medical advice if you suffer from recurrent Cystitis before purchasing any cystitis treatment.

-Although there is no set way to prevent a UTIs such as Cystitis occurring.
+Although there is no set way to prevent UTIs such as Cystitis from occurring.
 There are certain ways to reduce the chances, including: